 Do I ever have an opportunity to meet face-to-face with my professors and fellow students?

-Yes, students will have several face-to-face meetings scheduled throughout the program.
-These meetings will be on Saturdays at the main campus in Milwaukee.
-See the program calendar for specific meeting dates.
+Yes, students will have a face-to-face orientation scheduled before the start of the program at the main campus in Milwaukee.

 How do I complete my student teaching?